mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## February 2022 {#feb-2022}

 * All new features and improvements coming with [!DNL Journey Optimizer] Feb '22 release have been detailed in the documentation.
 [Read more](release-notes.md)
+* The [replace](../building-journeys/functions/replace.md) and [replaceAll](../building-journeys/functions/replace.md) function documentation pages have been updated with additional information and examples regarding the target parameter.
+* Best practices have been added to the [Operators](../building-journeys/expression/operators.md#important-notes) page.

 ## January 2022 {#january-2022}